My Eclectic Bites

 Is Soondubu jjigae healthy?

 Yes!
-The tofu will provide you with clean healthy protein and it is filled with vegetables.
-The stew tends to be a little salty but the dish is meant to be enjoyed with a bowl of plain rice.
+The tofu provides healthy protein and the stew is full of vegetables.
+The stew tends to be a little salty but the dish is meant to be enjoyed with a bowl of plain rice to balance the flavors.

 Is Kimchi jjigae (Kimchi soup/stew) the same as Soondubu jjigae?